mohamed-m-ali/resume.md-1/resume.md

 - Used data visualization and analysis Python libraries to explore and get insights from datasets

 ### <span>Senior Web Developer, American University</span> <span>November 2008 -- July 2018</span>
-The software development team at the Arabic Language Institute was responsible for developing web applications to over services for faculty, staff, and students.
+The software development team at the Arabic Language Institute was responsible for developing web applications to provide services for faculty, staff, and students.
 These services ranged from allowing students to take their placement exams remotely to allowing faculty to publish their educational materials online.
-#### Main Responsibilties:
+#### Main Responsibilities:
  - Designed and developed web applications using C# and ASP.NET Web Forms
  - Designed and developed web applications using C# and ASP.NET MVC
  - Designed and developed web applications using PHP and Drupal content management system
- - Designed, developed and managed SQL Server and MySQL databases
+ - Designed, developed, and managed SQL Server and MySQL databases

 ### <span>SQL Server Database Administrator, Minia University</span> <span>November 2003 -- November 2008</span>
-In Minia University, we were having a students affairs management system to keep all students information starting from registeration till graduation.
-The system was having a SQL Server database.
-We were reponsible for adminstering and maintaining this database.
+At Minia University, we have a student affairs management system to keep all students' information starting from registration till graduation.
+The system has a SQL Server database.
+We were responsible for administering and maintaining this database.
-#### Main Responsibilties:
+#### Main Responsibilities:
- - Installed and adminstered SQL Server databases
+ - Installed and administered SQL Server databases
- - Set backup and recovery startegy
+ - Set backup and recovery strategy
  - Managed granting and revoking permissions to database users
- - Designed and developed SQL Server stored procedures, functions, tables and views
+ - Designed and developed SQL Server stored procedures, functions, tables, and views

 ## Education
 ### <span>American University, Master of Computing</span> <span>2010 -- 2015</span>